 Natural recharge of rainfall infiltration to the surficial aquifer and underlying aquifers is the primary source maintaining aquifer levels.
 AR is the process of beneficially using excess water to directly or indirectly recharge aquifers.
-AR may be accomplished by using wells or rapid infiltration basins (RIBs).
-In order to maximize environmental and water supply benefits, AR projects will generally target freshwater portions of the aquifer.
+AR may be accomplished by using wells or RIBs.
+In order to maximize environmental and water supply benefits, AR projects will generally target the fresher portions of the aquifer.

-Successful AR projects will improve groundwater levels.
-Water level improvement may result in (1) improving local groundwater quality, (2) mitigating or offsetting existing drawdown impacts due to withdrawals, (3) providing storage of seasonally-available waters and thereby augmenting water supplies, and (4) potentially allowing additional new permitted groundwater withdrawals in areas of limited water supply.
+Successful AR projects will improve the groundwater levels.
+Water level improvement may result in (1) improving local groundwater quality, (2) mitigating or offsetting existing drawdown impacts due to withdrawals, (3) providing storage of seasonally available waters and thereby augmenting water supplies, and (4) potentially allowing additional new permitted groundwater withdrawals in areas of limited water supply.
 AR project success criteria can include demonstration of the level to which aquifers have been restored, demonstrated improvements to aquifer water quality and/or increases in available water supply for existing and future users.

-Sources of water for use in AR projects are often available seasonally and may include high quality reclaimed water, surface water and storm water.
-Of the total volume of reclaimed water used Statewide in 2013 (719.49 mgd) (DEP, 2013), 100.96 mgd was used for groundwater recharge, which constitutes approximately 14 percent of the total volume.
+Sources of water for use in AR projects are often available seasonally and may include high quality reclaimed water, surface water and stormwater.
+Of the 719.49 mgd volume of reclaimed water used Statewide in 2013 (DEP, 2013), 100.96 mgd was used for groundwater recharge, which constitutes approximately 14 percent of the total volume.